Seattle Budtender Jobs: Cannabis Careers In The Emerald City

 Job Training Services

 A benefit of the widening weed industry is the proliferation of marijuana job certification programs and education courses.
-Sites like THC University are designed with the future of the cannabis industry in mind and work to prepare applicants for the work force.
+Sites like Green CulturED are designed with the future of the cannabis industry in mind and work to prepare applicants for the work force.
 There are online and traditional courses for learning a wide variety of industry skills including cultivation, trimming and of course, budtending.
 Not every service is equally credible, however, so be sure to do some research before paying for training.